-Growing up this dish was a staple and in our dinner rotation.
-As a doctor, my dad practiced what he preached – he believed that chicken was healthier meat than red meat.
+Growing up, this dish was a staple and in our dinner rotation.
+As a doctor, my dad practiced what he preached – he believed that chicken was healthier than red meat.
 Hence, my mom used to make it with chicken.
 In my adult modern cooking, I find it delicious with no meat.
 We enjoy our karafs the most with artichoke hearts.

 Khoresht karafs, also known as Persian celery stew, has a sour flavor thanks to the unique ingredient we add, Persian dried lime.
 To boost the citrusy, sour taste, we love this vegetarian stew with the addition of artichoke hearts.
 Artichoke and celery pair nicely together.
-When my mom cooks this stew she even adds a few splashes of lemon juice to make it more ‘zesty’ (one of her favorite words).
+When my mom cooks this stew, she even adds a few splashes of lemon juice to make it more ‘zesty’ (one of her favorite words).

 Specialty Persian ingredients: